Tavenem/Wiki.Mvc/README.md

    The next parameter is either an instance of `IWikiMvcOptions` or a function which provides one.
    This interface allows you to configure the wiki's MVC implementation features, and includes the following properties:
+   - `ArticleEndMatter`: A function which gets the name or path of a partial view which should be displayed after the content of the given wiki article (before the category list).
+   - `ArticleFrontMatter`: A function which gets the name or path of a partial view which should be displayed before the content of the given wiki article (after the subtitle).
    - `CompactLayoutPath`: The path to the layout used when requesting a compact version of a wiki page.
 Wiki pages will be nested within this layout.